 There might be something about growing up in a nation essentially founded on a prison labour colony that instills in a band a sense of tirelessness.
 Whether it's heritage, hope or insanity that fuels Bad Pony, they simply don't seem to stop.

 Since releasing their debut EP 'Limbo' in 2015, the Sydney-based quintet has independently released four self-produced singles, all with national radio success.
-On the touring front, this premier indie outfit have clocked up thousands of kilometres with four national tours since 2016 and an appearance at world-renown Music Matters, Singapore 2016.
-The boys launched themselves into 2017 with a showcase at Canadian Music Week and a successful run of Sofar Sounds shows in the US and have just been announced as part of the Australian line-up at the world’s biggest music conference, SXSW 2018 in Austin, Texas.
+On the touring front, this premier indie outfit have clocked up thousands of kilometres with five national tours since 2016, an appearance at world-renown Music Matters, Singapore 2016 and a showcase at Canadian Music Week 2017.
+The band finished off a successful 2017 being announced as part of the Australian line-up at the world’s biggest music conference, SXSW 2018 in Austin, Texas and taking out the win for the Australian Music Week Award.

 Bad Pony are an explosive live power-force not to be missed!